 - COVID-19, caused by the novel coronavirus SARS-CoV-2, is a global pandemic affecting millions of people.

-- Using the “pandemic paradigm” of vaccine development, researchers aim to develop an effective vaccine by early 2021.
+- Using the “pandemic paradigm” of vaccine development, researchers have developed a range of different candidate vaccines.

-- Other treatments being tried include remdesivir, favipiravir, dexamethasone, and immunomodulators.
+- There are also treatments being used for people who have already contracted the virus, including remdesivir, favipiravir, dexamethasone, and immunomodulators.

 Older people or those with chronic medical conditions, like heart disease, diabetes, obesity, and lung disease, are at higher risk of developing severe disease.
 Severe symptoms may require hospitalization, admission to the intensive care unit (ICU), oxygen support, or mechanical ventilation (intubation).
-In the worst cases, COVID-19 has led to death in over 190,000 people in the U.S. and over 900,000 worldwide (ArcGis, 2020).
+In the worst cases, COVID-19 has led to death in over 400,000 people in the U.S. and over 2 million people worldwide (ArcGis, 2021).